Guide to Evidence Article II: Judicial notice

 In Yankee Atomic Elec.
 Co. v.
 Secretary of the Commonwealth , 402 Mass.
 750, 759 n.7 (1988), the court explained the difference between “judicial notice” of facts and “official notice” of facts.
 The latter includes matters that are “indisputably true,” as well as other factual matters that an agency may take notice of due to its special familiarity with the subject matter.
 See G. L. c.
 30A, § 6 .

-Court Records.
-The court may take judicial notice of facts in connection with motions under Mass.
-R. Civ.
-P. 12(b)(6) and (c) , as well as the records of the court in related actions.
+Court Records and Judicial Findings. “[A] judge may take judicial notice of the court’s records in a related action."
 Jarosz v.
 Palmer , 436 Mass.
 526, 530 (2002).
 Findings of the court in an earlier proceeding may be judicially noticed to the extent that they are relevant and material.
 See Adoption of Simone , 427 Mass.
 34 (1998) (in proceedings to dispense with biological parents’ consent to adoption, it was permissible to take judicial notice of earlier findings in care and protection proceeding, even though such findings could not be given dispositive effect).